martinuslee/kulaundry/README.md

 # Ku Laundry
-Korea university dorm washing machine check web service.
+Korea university washing machines at dorm check web service.
 ❌ Non-commercial ❌
 ( Commercial use of this project is prohibited. )